FedericoMarchetti2001/json_formatter/AI_CONTEXT.md

 ## Current Features

-- **JSON Formatting & Validation**: Core feature that formats JSON strings into readable format with real-time validation and detailed error reporting
+- **JSON Formatting & Validation**: Core feature that formats JSON strings into readable format with real-time validation, detailed error reporting, and guidance for multiple top-level values
 - **Multi-Page Interface**: Users can work with multiple JSON documents using a tabbed pagination system
 - **Achievements System**: Gamification element that tracks user actions and unlocks achievements with import/export functionality
 - **Goth/Emo Theme**: Dark, edgy aesthetic with custom CSS variables, gradients, and shadow effects